Why I loved Bergamo – and anybody would

 I was seriously there.
 And I was seriously falling in love with Bergamo.
 “Why have I been waiting for so long to visit?”
 I asked myself when I got the first glimpse of Bergamo Alta, the Old Town.
 I ended up spending 3 full days in the area – each of them packed with activities – and I truly enjoyed it.

 After going, I can confirm that Bergamo is great for a short break and even for a longer vacation.
-It is a fantastic alternative to more famous destinations in the region, like Milan, Lake Como and Lake Garda, and has retained all of its original charme.
+It is a fantastic alternative to more famous destinations in the region, like Milan (which by the way is suitable even for budget travelers, as there are a bunch of things to do in Milan for free), Lake Como and Lake Garda, and has retained all of its original charme.
 The range and quality of attractions in the area is so good that it is impossible not to fall in love with it.

 When, upon coming back, my sister (who also is an avid traveler) asked me: “Is visiting Bergamo actually worth it?”
 I enthusiastically said: “Yes, make sure you visit!”
 In fact, I may well go there with her, in order explore the area even more in depth.